lhr-solar/BPS/Docs/source/Software/Apps.rst

     defined FIFO "class" in our library.

 Usage
-    More detailed usage instructions are in lines 8-15 of this file.
+    More detailed usage instructions are in lines 8-15 of ``fifo.h``.
 The function names for all of the FIFO drivers will be ``fifo_name_function_name`` where ``function_name`` can be anything in lines 69-75 of this file.